AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 #### Other notes

-* Filters applied to your metrics will remain intact when you toggle between Standard and Cohort views.
+* [!UICONTROL Filters]: applied to your metrics will remain intact when you toggle between Standard and Cohort views.

 * For more details on Perspectives, click [here](#perspectives).